 During the second trimester, you will be able to find out if you’re expecting a boy or girl (if you choose to find out) if you are having multiples, and what you expect to receive from your baby shower.
 Friends and family may have already begun to pass on hand-me-downs or purchase special gifts.
 You’ve probably browsed at least a few stores and have begun to purchase at least a few cute outfits and décor items.
 And if you’ve been saving, by the middle of the second trimester you should have the funds to knock it out.

-Be sure to account for shipping time, the time it takes to actually assemble furniture and paint a room, and all the other aspects of planning you will be doing such as researching car seats and strollers.
+Be sure to account for shipping time, the time it takes to actually assemble furniture, paint the room, and all the other aspects of planning you will be doing such as researching car seats and strollers.
 Remember that most work will likely be done during the weekend, and you really don’t have that many weeks left until your little one is here.

 Beginning to put all the pieces together during the second trimester should ensure that your baby’s room and all the items that go with it are ready long before their actual arrival.